Sarah shares her journey to being awarded a BEM and Chartered Manager of the Year

 When asked about what advice she would give to those wanting to do something similar, Sarah said: "Take all of the opportunities you are offered.
 Undertake some voluntary work.
 It’s great to help others and learn new skills at the same time, which can also enhance your CV. it also gives you a different perspective on life and opens your mind.
 It’s also important to love what you do.”

 As well as being awarded the BEM, Sarah won the Hounslow and West London Chamber of Commerce Business Awards for Best Charity 2019/2020 and the Best Entrepreneurial award 2020/2021.
 Sarah has also received various international awards including several Stevie Awards and Golden Bridge Awards.
-In 2020, Sarah was shortlisted for the Chartered Management Institute’s Chartered Manager of the Year Award.

 In addition to all of this, Sarah has received the Great British Care Award (London region) and The Orbit - Thriving Communities/Better Days Award, as well as a British Citizen Medal.